 "Da Ya Think I'm Sexy?" gets a bad rap.
 Stewart's third No. 1 single was routinely blasted by rock purists back in the day for being a disco sellout and cashing in on his image.
 But the song isn't that feeble.
 It rides a monster groove supplied by drummer Carmine Appice (who co-wrote the track with Stewart) and tells the story of a one-night stand, not of the singer's out-of-control ego.
 Get over it, haters.

 'Tonight's the Night (Gonna Be Alright)'From: 'A Night on the Town' (1976)

 Stewart shoves aside all subtlety in this horned-up ballad: "Spread your wings and let me come inside," he sings, skipping the wink altogether.
 But he's never been smoother than on his second No. 1 hit, which even includes some hushed cooing from his real-life girlfriend Britt Ekland.
 Hope they hosed down the studio afterward.

-Before 'Maggie May,' Stewart was best known as a journeyman singer who played with Jeff Beck and the Faces.
+Before "Maggie May," Stewart was best known as a journeyman singer who played with Jeff Beck and the Faces.
 His two solo albums were pretty much ignored by mainstream audiences.
 But once fans got an earful of this hit single (the first of Stewart's three No. 1s), and the rest of the album it came from, he became one of the planet's biggest rock stars.
-More than 40 years later, 'Maggie May' still rattles speakers with one of the all-time great performances.
+Decades later, "Maggie May" still rattles speakers with one of the all-time great performances.